noiseprotocol/noisesocket_spec/noisesocket.md

  * If the responder wants to use a DH function that the initiator supports but did not send an ephemeral public key for, in the initial message, then the responder might need to request a retry.
 For example, if the initial Noise protocol is `Noise_XX_25519_AESGCM_SHA256`, the responder can request retry with `Noise_XX_448_AESGCM_SHA256`, causing the initiator to respond with a NoiseSocket message containing the initial message from the `Noise_XX` pattern with a Curve448 ephemeral public key.

+\newpage

 4. Prologue
 ============

 Noise protocols take a **prologue** input.
 The prologue is cryptographically authenticated to make sure both parties have the same view of it.

-The prologue for the initial Noise protocol is set to the UTF-8 string "NoiseSocketInit1" followed by all bytes transmitted prior to the `noise_message_len`.
+The prologue for the initial Noise protocol is set to the UTF-8 string "NoiseSocketInit1" followed by all bytes transmitted in the NoiseSocket protocol prior to the `noise_message_len`.
 This consists of the following values concatenated together:

  * The UTF-8 string "NoiseSocketInit1"
  * The initial message's `negotiation_data_len`
  * The initial message's `negotiation_data`

-If the responder switches the Noise protocol, the prologue is set to the UTF-8 string "NoiseSocketInit2" followed by all bytes received and transmitted prior to the `noise_message_len`.
+If the responder switches the Noise protocol, the prologue is set to the UTF-8 string "NoiseSocketInit2" followed by all bytes received and transmitted in the NoiseSocket protocol prior to the `noise_message_len` in the response message.
 This consists of the following values concatenated together:

  * The UTF-8 string "NoiseSocketInit2"
  * The initial message's `negotiation_data_len`